 Still not convinced?
 Here are some of the reasons why you shouldn’t skip your hygienist appointments:

 - Preventing Gum Disease – This is top of the list for a very good reason because gum disease is the number one cause of tooth loss worldwide.
-It is a bacterial infection causing bleeding gums that are painful and tender to touch, bad breath and eventually loose teeth.
+It is a bacterial infection causing bleeding gums that are painful and tender to touch, bad breath, and eventually, lose teeth.

 - Patient Education